 Other benefits of these Standards include cost savings through more efficient processes and a reduction in wasted resources, as well as reduced monetary penalties for breaches in government environmental legislation.

-To find out more about how ISO 14001 and ISO 50001 can help your organisation to become greener, please speak to one of our expert Certification Advisors on 0333 344 3646 or by emailing [email protected].
+To find out more about how ISO 14001 and ISO 50001 can help your organisation to become greener, please speak to one of our expert Certification Development Consultants on 0333 344 3646 or by emailing [email protected].

 1. Survey on the environmental benefits of recycling in the UK recycling sector performed by the Technical University of Denmark and the Danish Topic Centre on Waste, on behalf of Waste & Resources Action Programme (WRAP) ↩